karlchris/data-engineering/docs/data-modeling/README.md

 The data modeling process starts with high-level abstraction, namely a conceptual model.

+!!! info

-> A conceptual data model provides a big picture of the system's contents and business rules, without going into the details of the database.
+    A conceptual data model provides a big picture of the system's contents and business rules, without going into the details of the database.

 It focuses on defining entities and the relationships between them.
 A typical way to visualize a conceptual model is through `Entity-Relationship (ER) diagrams`.